pavelski01/MaxOccurredValueProject/README.md

 MaximumOccurredValueProject
 =======================

-Description: Search for the most frequently appearing value in array
+Description: Search for the most frequently appearing value in array (riddle)